Our Women’s Health Expert, Mary Kate, gives us the low down on Pelvic Floor Health.

 Do you want to know more?

-Join Mary Kate on Saturday 15 th July at 10am in Clonskegah.
-In the workshop Mary Kate will address specifically how posture and breathing can have a huge impact on the pelvic floor, by improving alignment and breathing to promote diaphragm expansion it can have a truly beneficial effect on your pelvic floor and your core strength and stability.
+Book an assessment with Mary Kate who will address specifically how posture and breathing can have a huge impact on the pelvic floor, by improving alignment and breathing to promote diaphragm expansion it can have a truly beneficial effect on your pelvic floor and your core strength and stability.